 UPDATE (3/24/2017): A4532 passed the Assembly on 3/22/17.
 There has been no action on sister bill S3049 since it was referred to Senate committee on 2/28/17.
 (See 5/2/17 update.)
 In our view, the bill creates unnecessary exemptions to OPRA and an unnecessary new category called “personal government records” that could easily be misconstrued to encompass more than defined in the bill.
 The bill erodes OPRA further by barring recovery to plaintiffs who prevail in OPRA actions concerning this new category of records.
 See our statement below for more detail.

-Bill A4532 is on the New Jersey Assembly’s agenda for Thursday, March 23, 2017 at 1:00 PM.
-The synopsis of the bill on the New Jersey Legislature’s website is as follows:
+The description of bill A2542 / S1232 on the New Jersey Legislature’s website is as follows:

 Pet licensing is a means by which towns ensure that domestic animals are getting rabies vaccinations, a public health concern.
+The license information should be readily available to hospitals and veterinary clinics that are treating dog-bite victims.
 Further, a pet license application is a request for a special privilege that comes with agreement to comply with the rules of ownership.
 Whether or not there has been compliance with these requirements is a matter of public interest.

 Homeowners and business that have alarm systems installed typically broadcast it by posting a sign in a front window or yard.
 Thus, there should be no privacy concern with disclosure of the permit records.